mollyrendon/readme-generator/Develop/read-me-files/README.md

   # Installation
-  These programs need to be installed for the application to run: test 4
+  These programs need to be installed for the application to run: test 6

   # Usage
-  The application's primary use is test4
+  The application's primary use is test 6

   # Contributing
-  test 4 ish
+  test 6

   # Tests
-  The following commands are needed to run tests: test 4
+  The following commands are needed to run tests: test

   # Questions
-  For any questions please contact test4@hot at this email test4@hotmail.com.
+  For any questions please contact test at this email test.